 9:00 – 12:00 Results Based Accountability 101 with a break around 10:30

 12:00 – 1:00 Lunch

 1:00 – 3:00 Turn the curve exercise (either population or program performance)

 3:00 – 3:30 Q& A and Next steps discussion (see note below)

-Here is a text that can be used to introduce Mark at the beginning of the workshop: Please do not read the bio.
+Here is a text that can be used to introduce Mark at the beginning of the workshop: Please do not read the long bio.
 Generally, the simpler the introduction, the better.
 Here is one possible introduction.

 Mark Friedman is the Director of the Fiscal Policy Studies Institute in Santa Fe, New Mexico, a Senior Fellow with the Center for the Study of Social Policy in Washington DC and author of the book Trying Hard Is Not Good Enough: How to Produce Measurable Improvements for Customers and Communities.
-Mark has over 30 years of experience in public administration and public policy, including 19 years in senior positions with the Maryland Department of Human Resources.
+Mark has over 30 years of experience in public administration and public policy, including 19 years in senior positions with the Maryland Department of Human Services.
 His Results-Based Accountability™ framework has been used in over 40 states and more than 15 countries around the world.